 - Ornithology BEN102

 - Vertebrate Zoology BEN104

 - Biochemistry II (Plant & Animal) BSC203

 - Animal Husbandry III (Animal Feed & Nutrition) BAG202

 Stream Modules: Studied after the core modules, stream modules cover more specific or niche subjects.

-Elective Modules: In addition to the core modules, students study any 4 of the following 7 modules.
+Elective Modules: In addition to the core modules, students may choose any 4 of the following 7 modules: